meal-ly/mealy-frontend/README.md

 - `yarn build`

-Production files will be on `dist` folder-
+Production files will be on `dist` folder

 ## SVG handling